jaime-olivares/vscode-yuml/README.md

 * Syntax highlighting of *.yuml* files
 * Viewing of yUML diagrams after each file save
 * Additional directives for altering diagram type, size and orientation
+* Embedded rendering engine.
+No need to call an external web service.

 ![yUML extension screenshots](images/vscode-yuml.gif)